 Many travellers are focussed on visiting cities and towns; but visiting wild places is also an important part of travelling.
 An important part of visiting wild places is ensuring that you know exactly where you are, so that you can get to where you want to go, and are able to get back afterwards.
 While paper maps are pretty useful for this, the modern method is to use a navigation app on a mobile device.
 So just what can a navigation app do, and what’s a good app for bushwalking navigation?

-However, this isn't an entirely outrageous idea; in fact, I’m carrying around a monitor for my laptop, and when I’ve got some heavy computing to do it’s so convenient.
+However, this isn't an entirely outrageous idea; in fact, I’m carrying around an external monitor for my laptop, and when I’ve got some heavy computing to do it’s so convenient.
 So how do I manage this?

 I recently had cause to drive to Melbourne’s Tullamarine Airport, for an early drop-off.
 It’s a one-and-half-hour trip, so I was travelling through the suburbs at 6 am.
 Even then, the four lanes of the Monash Freeway are close-packed with cars travelling at the speed limit, so the freeway is operating at maximum capacity, maybe hundreds of cars per minute.
 This will go on for a couple of hours yet, and this is only one of several big feeder roads into the city.
 It’s hard to believe that all of these vehicles pouring in are going to find a park for the day, and even harder to believe that I’ll find one too, by the time that I get there!